snutij/memoryJs/README.md

 The object of the game is to collect the most matching pairs in the time available.

-I made this game to practice my javascript lessons last year.
-Feel free to use it, read the code, optimise, play, all you want whit this repo !
-If you have any advice contact me !
+I made this app to practice my JavaScript classes in 2017, it is not up to date.
+Feel free to use it, read the code, optimize, whatever you want with this repo!

 # Setting Up the Game